gizmo-platform/gizmo-platform.github.io/src/startup/ds.md

 > to the drive that contains `bootcode.bin`.

 Once you copy the file, eject/safely remove the drive and install it in the micro SD card slot on the driver's station.
+The card should be inserted with the contacts facing downwards, aligned against the flat edge of the card.
+Should you need to remove it, you may find tweezers useful; alternatively with the lid removed from the driver's station, it is possible to use a paperclip to push the card back out.